erenworld/react/README.md

-# We will build a reconciliation algorithm
+# We will build a reconciliation algorithmm